henriquelalves/henriquelalves.github.io/_posts/2016-11-01-contributing-to-an-Open-Source-software-a-dummy-guide.md

 ---
-title: Helping an Open-Source software, a dummy guide.
+title: Contributing to an Open-Source software, a dummy guide.
 lead: Or, how I tried helping Godot game engine with GitHub pull-requests during Hacktoberfest 2016.
 ---